Oyeniran2308/INHIT-NIG.-LTD/README.md

 - Parts are the backbone of the business, driving a significant portion of sales, suggesting that focusing on this line may continue to yield high returns.
 Exploring ways to optimize or expand this product offering could solidify its market position.
 - Printer sales, however, are significantly lagging, prompting a need to investigate the root causes.
 Whether it's market competitiveness, product positioning, or customer perception, this segment presents an opportunity for innovation, marketing strategy adjustments, or product diversification.
 - The disparity between the highest and lowest-selling lines emphasizes the importance of understanding customer behavior and adjusting strategies to optimize underperforming areas while continuing to support the strong performers.
+- **June has the highest units sold across all four lines of business:** If June consistently shows higher sales, it's an opportunity to plan targeted marketing campaigns or promotions leading up to this month to maximize profits.
+Ensure sufficient stock is available in June to meet increased demand, preventing stockouts and lost sales.
+- **January has the lowest units sold:** January may suffer from post-holiday consumer spending fatigue, or it could coincide with economic slowdowns after the festive season.
+Encourage purchasing through special New Year sales, discounts, or bundles, especially for leftover inventory from the holiday season.

 ## Recommendation and Conclusion
 Below are some critical recommendation for the mangement overseeing Inhit Nig.
 Ltd;